girlscript/winter-of-contributing/Machine_Learning/Statistics_for_Machine_Learning/1.3 Central Limit Theorem/README.md

 # Central Limit Theorem

-## Defination
+## Definition
-The Central Limit Theorm is a statistical theory which states that given a large sample size from a dataset with a finite level of varience, the mean of all samples from the same dataset will be approximately equal to the mean of the dataset.
-It uses sampling distribution to generalize the samples and use to calculate approx mean, standard daviation and other important parameters.
+The Central Limit Theorem(CLT) is a statistical theory which states that given a large sample size from a dataset with a finite level of variance, the mean of all samples from the same dataset will be approximately equal to the mean of the dataset.
+It uses sampling distribution to generalize the samples and use it to calculate approx mean, standard deviation and other important parameters.

 In a nutshell central limit theorem can also be defined as, The distribution of mean values of a not normal distribution is close to normal.